 This section addresses some common misunderstandings and issues related to the Scenarios application.
-If you have a problem that isn't addressed below, contact Invrea here.
+If you have a problem that isn't addressed below, or the below solutions haven't worked for you, contact Invrea here.

 As it always is, our first piece of advice if you have run into a bug is to restart.
 Not your computer, in this case - simply Excel.
-If Scenarios has hit a bug, it's a good idea to exit Excel without saving the spreadsheet.
+If Scenarios has hit a bug, it's a good idea to exit Excel without saving the spreadsheet, provided your work is nonessential.
 Reopen Excel and try running Scenarios again.
 If the bug persists, try restarting the inference engine (detailed here).
 If Scenarios' bug has caused you to lose a large amount of work, see here for information on how to retrieve backup files automatically saved by Scenarios.

 If you find a bug that is not fixed either by restarting Excel or by restarting the inference engine, please use the bug-reporting software (see here) to make us aware of it.